 Email us for more information on advertising in our dedication booklet.

-On Saturday, September 28th, Operation First Response presents the 11th Annual Walk for the Wounded on the Ocean City Boardwalk.
+2020 Date to be Determined, Operation First Response presents the 12th Annual Walk for the Wounded on the Ocean City Boardwalk.
 Registration for the Walk takes place at the Ocean City Music Pier at 8:30 a.m., and the three-mile Walk begins at 10:00 a.m.